DDeShon/dating-app/README.md

 ﻿# dating-app

-Online dating application, created with React.
+This is an online dating application similar to tinder, created with React.